CrabbyLT/VismaDevTask/README.md

 Currently the only available thing to try out the program would be through Visual Studio, or by going to /src/VismaDevTask and running `dotnet run` through CLI of your choice.

+There is a bug with the program where it stores files, if ran through `dotnet run` it will store the files in `src\VismaDevTask\bin\Debug\net5.0` and if you ran it through Visual Studio it will store it in `src\VismaDevTask`

 ### The Task

 Create a console application to manage Visma’s book library using .NET5.